lilinhonglexie/NPSurvival2020/README.md

 ### Selecting the Number of Topics

 In the paper, we described how we selected the number of topics for each dataset by looking at training cross-validation c-index vs number of topics.
-[This](topics_learned/SUPPORT-3_Cancer_select_topic_number_plot.pdf) is a plot of training cross-validation c-index vs number of topics on the **SUPPORT-3** dataset.
-For all other datasets' outputs, go to [here](topics_learned/).
+Refer to [this figure](select_number_of_topics.png) for a plot of all datasets' training cross-validation c-index vs number of topics.

 ## Datasets